aburakaktas/vincent-van-birb/README.md

    - Clone this repo
    - Go to `chrome://extensions/`
    - Enable "Developer mode"
-   - Click "Load unpacked" and select the `birb-gogh` directory
+   - Click "Load unpacked" and select the `vincent-van-birb` directory

 ## Usage